libriscv/libriscv/README.md

 [STREAM memory benchmark](https://gist.github.com/fwsGonzo/a594727a9429cb29f2012652ad43fb37)

 Run [D00M 1 in libriscv](/emulator/doom) and see for yourself.
 It should use around 15% CPU at 60 fps.

+## What is userspace emulation?

+Userspace emulation means running regular ELF programs in a sandbox, trapping and emulating system calls in order to provide the Linux environment the program expects, but also make sure the program is not doing anything wrong.
+There is fairly good support for Linux system calls, however anyone can implement support for other OSes, and ultimately even ELF loading is optional.

+Instruction counting is used to limit the time spent executing code and can be used to prevent infinite loops.
+It can also help keep frame budgets for long running background scripting tasks as running out of instructions simply halts execution, and it can be resumed from where it stopped.

+The virtual address space is implemented using pages, which means you can copy code into memory, make it executable, and then jump to it.
+It should Just Work.
+It also makes it possible to run more complex language runtimes like Go.

 ## Installing a RISC-V GCC compiler